Volvo Penta's 16-liter engine powers a primary shredder.

 Volvo Penta's 16-liter engines – including the TAD1643VE-B and TAD1672VE – are now used in ARJES' VZ 750, 850 and 950 primary shredders.
 The company has also installed Volvo Penta's 5-liter TAD572VE engine in its new Impaktor 250 stone crusher, and is developing a larger model, the Impaktor 800, which will be powered by a 16-liter Volvo Penta engine.

-Elke Ernest, head of sales for ARJES, says the OEM is keen to explore new markets in the USA: “As most of the shredder manufacturers are there, the market is definitely interesting, and with 300-million people and a lot of waste, we should at least get a good share of this market.
+Elke Ernest, head of sales for ARJES, said the OEM is keen to explore new markets in the USA: “As most of the shredder manufacturers are there, the market is definitely interesting, and with 300-million people and a lot of waste, we should at least get a good share of this market.
 We see the partnership of our machinery with Volvo Penta engines as a successful relationship.
-ARJES is just starting in the US and we hope that CONEXPO/CON-AGG will bring us some good exposure.”
+ARJES is just starting in the U.S. and we hope that ConExpo/Con-AGG will bring us some good exposure.”

 Proven Choice for Heavy-Duty Machinery